California man convicted in torture of pot dispensary owner

 Handley, Nayeri and two other friends then plotted to kidnap and rob the victim, authorities said.

-After the abduction, Newport Beach police linked a car that had been parked outside the victim’s home that night to Handley. and DNA evidence at Handley’s home to Nayeri, who by that time had fled to Iran, authorities said.
+After the abduction, Newport Beach police linked a car that had been parked outside the victim’s home that night to Handley and DNA evidence at Handley’s home to Nayeri, who by that time had fled to Iran, authorities said.

 Nayeri was extradited to the U.S. in 2014 from the Czech Republic, where he had stopped to transfer flights to meet up with family in Spain.